Post Consumer vs Post Industrial Recycled Content

 About a decade ago, this poly mailer was 88% recycled.
 They were 100% recycled with 15% post-consumer waste a few years later.
 Last year, this became 50% post-consumer waste.
 And we’re finding that even higher levels of PCW are feasible.
 The collective commitment and buying power of our EcoAlly community made it possible for us to push the reclaimers, extruders, and converters to work with ever-increasing levels of post-consumer waste.

 Does the origin of the recycled content matter?

-Since China’s National Sword policy went into effect, it has become painfully clear that a circular economy can only be created if we invest in US-based end-to-end recycling and reclaiming infrastructure.
+Since China’s National Sword policy went into effect, it has become painfully clear that we can only create a circular economy if we invest in US-based end-to-end recycling and reclaiming infrastructure.

-Why isn’t everything 100% Post Consumer Waste?
+Why isn’t everything 100% post-consumer waste?